Breaking the ICEwest Conference

 Breaking the ICEwest Conference 2017

 **Registration Forms must be received by August 25, 2017

 ICEwest 2017 Travel Grant

-You can ALSO apply for the ICEwest 2017 Travel Grant.
-Just like ISAAC Travel Grant, successful applicants will be awarded the grants at the conference and the grant amounts will be determined based on the number of applicants, monies available, and applicants’ identified financial needs.
+You can apply for the ICEwest 2017 Travel Grant.
+Successful applicants will be awarded the grants at the conference and the grant amounts will be determined based on the number of applicants, monies available, and applicants’ identified financial needs.

 Anne Warrick Breaking the ICE Conference Scholarship